meizabel/documentation/motivation/immutability.md

 #### How do I upgrade my commands?

 How you do the upgrade depends how much control you have over your clients.
 If you can deploy your client updates and server updates together, just change things in both and deploy the updates.
 Ta da!
 You are done.
-If not, it's usually best to have the updated command be a new type and have the command handler accept both for a while.
+If not, it’s usually best to have the updated command be a new type and have the command handler accept both for a while.

 ### Events must be immutable.
-This idea of having immutable events is incredibly powerful because it completely solves one of the primary challenges in computing-concurrency and the need for a single, authoritative source of truth.
+The idea of having immutable events is incredibly powerful because it completely solves one of the primary challenges in computing-concurrency and the need for a single, authoritative source of truth.

 Once an event has been accepted and committed, it becomes an established fact — as unalterable as a decree from Pharaoh — and it can be copied everywhere.
 The only way to “undo” an event is to add a compensating event on top — like a negative transaction in accounting.

 Consequently the storage mechanism that we use to persist our events becomes very simple.
 It is basically a stack.
 We continuously append new events on top of the stack.
 Existing events are never touched again.
 No update or delete operation is defined, only add operations are ever possible.

+Similarly to Commands, events may need to be updated as application and business model evolves.

 #### Redundant events
 If your system no longer uses a particular event type, you may be able to simply remove it from the system.
 However, if you are using event sourcing, your event store may hold many instances of this event, and these instances may be used to rebuild the state of your aggregates.
 Your aggregates must continue to be able to handle these old events when they are replayed from the event store even though the system will no longer raise new instances of this event type.